| Upcoming Hearings | Tracked Legislation |

 | LD 2167 |

-Resolve, Regarding Legislative Review Of Portions Of Chapter 100: Enforcement Procedures, A Major Substantive Rule Of The Maine Health Data Organization Chapter 100 establishes a schedule of fines and other enforcement actions for failure to file clinical, quality, financial, organizational information, health care claims and prescription drug price data; failure to pay the annual assessment; and for intentional or knowing failure to protect the disclosure of confidential or privileged data.
-This proposed rule change is necessary to comply with the enforcement requirements in PL 2023, Chapter 584, (LD 1740, “An Act to Protect a Patient’s Access to Affordable Health Care with Timely Access to Health Care Prices”). |
+Resolve, Regarding Legislative Review Of Portions Of Chapter 100: Enforcement Procedures, A Major Substantive Rule Of The Maine Health Data Organization This resolve, (Chapter 138) adopts Chapter 100 of the MHDO rules which establishes a schedule of fines and other enforcement actions for failure to file clinical, quality, financial, organizational information, health care claims and prescription drug price data; failure to pay the annual assessment; and for intentional or knowing failure to protect the disclosure of confidential or privileged data.
+This rule change is necessary to comply with the enforcement requirements in PL 2023, Chapter 584, (LD 1740, “An Act to Protect a Patient’s Access to Affordable Health Care with Timely Access to Health Care Prices”). |

 Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor (Emergency Measure) Resolve Chapter 138 (3/19/2026) |